-Minority interest, or non-controlling interest (NCI), represents an ownership stake of less than 50% in a company (hence the term minority, or non-controlling).
-For accounting purposes, minority interest is classified as a non-current liability and shows up on the balance sheet of the company that owns a majority interest in the company.
+Minority interest, or noncontrolling interest (NCI), represents an ownership stake of less than 50% in a company (hence the term minority, or noncontrolling).
+For accounting purposes, noncontrolling interest is classified as equity and shows up on the balance sheet of the company that owns the majority interest in the subsidiary.

-As per U.S. accounting rules, when a company owns more than 50% of another company, then the parent company must consolidate its financial statements.
+Per various accounting rules, when a company owns more than 50% of another company, then the parent company must usually consolidate its financial statements.

-If company XYZ owns more than 50% (say 80%) of company ABC, then as per U.S. accounting rules, the financial statements of XYZ reflect all the assets and liabilities of ABC and 100% of the financial performance of ABC.
+If company XYZ owns more than 50% (say 80%) of company ABC, then the financial statements of XYZ reflect all the assets and liabilities of ABC and 100% of the financial performance of ABC.

 Thus, whether XYZ owns 50.1% or 100% of ABC, the financial statements of XYZ will show 100% of the assets and liabilities of ABC and 100% of the Sales, Revenue, Costs, Profits/Loss, etc. of ABC.

 However, since the parent company (XYZ) does not own 100% of the subsidiary (ABC), XYZ’s income statement will specify the amount of net income that belongs to the minority shareholders.
-This account is called “Minority Interest” and is also reflected on the balance sheet, as the book value (not market value) of the subsidiary (ABC), which the parent (XYZ) does not own.
+This account is called Noncontrolling Interest and is also reflected on the balance sheet, as the book value (not market value) of the subsidiary (ABC), the portion of which the parent (XYZ) does not own.